-While we wait for the release of the Design Indaba Conference 2017 design talks, we’ll be releasing bite-sized portions of creativity every Wednesday.
+While we wait for the release of the Design Indaba Conference 2017 design talks, we’ll be sharing bite-sized portions of creativity.
 This week, Icelandic-Danish artist Olafur Eliasson discusses the Little Sun solar lamp.

 Founded in 2012 by artist Olafur Eliasson and engineer Frederik Ottesen and launched at London’s Tate Modern, the Little Sun brings light to off-grid communities worldwide.
 Most recently, Nedbank donated over 350 Little Sun solar lamps to learners at Sonop Primary in Klein Drakenstein in the Paarl, Western Cape.